ethereum/web3.py/docs/providers.rst

 .. py:class:: web3.providers.persistent.persistent_connection.PersistentConnectionProvider(endpoint_uri: str, request_timeout: float = 50.0, subscription_response_queue_size: int = 500)

-    This is a base provider class, currently inherited by the ``WebsocketProviderV2``, and the ``AsyncIPCProvider``.
+    This is a base provider class, currently inherited by the ``WebsocketProvider`` and the ``AsyncIPCProvider``.
 It handles interactions with a persistent connection to a JSON-RPC server.
 Among its configuration, it houses all of the :class:`~web3.providers.persistent.request_processor.RequestProcessor` logic for
     handling the asynchronous sending and receiving of requests and responses.
 See the :ref:`internals__persistent_connection_providers` section for more details on